Chart Color Schemes

 Population

-Warragul lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends
+Warragul lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch used ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilized VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, a significant increase is forecast for Warragul in the top quartile of regional areas nationally, with an expected increase of 7,414 persons to 2041, recording a gain of 24.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, Warragul is projected to increase its population by 7,414 persons, reflecting a total gain of 24.6% over the 17-year period.

 Frequently Asked Questions - Population